The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Alpha enhancement

 Another commonly used method to constrain $\alpha$-enhancement is by measuring individual elemental abundances using the Absorption Line Fitter code \citep[\texttt{alf,}][]{Conroy2012,Conroy2018}.
 However, the stellar models used in \texttt{alf} do not extend below an age of $1\,$Gyr, making it unsuitable for some of the galaxies in our sample.
 Instead, we adopt the more-recently developed \texttt{alf}-$\alpha$ code \citep{Beverage2025} based on \texttt{alf}, which also includes the sMILES SSP library as well as the standard \cite{Conroy2018} \texttt{alf} stellar models.
 Since historically most works in the literature have used \texttt{alf} with the \cite{Conroy2018} models to measure individual elemental abundances, for completeness we use \texttt{alf}-$\alpha$ to fit both the sMILES models and the \cite{Conroy2018} models to our emission-line-masked EXCELS spectra.
 The \texttt{alf}-$\alpha$ code also includes the ability to produce predictions from the \cite{Conroy2018} models for stellar populations younger than 1 Gyr through extrapolation.
 We opt to use this functionality, however it should be noted that this comes with the potential for significantly increased systematic uncertainties.

-When fitting with the sMILES models, we pass \texttt{alf}-$\alpha$ the full MILES-wavelength-range EXCELS spectra after masking emission lines, as described in Section \ref{sec:fitting} (the \texttt{alf}-$\alpha$ code does not include the ability to fit photometric data).
+When fitting with the sMILES models, we pass \texttt{alf}-$\alpha$ the full MILES-wavelength-range EXCELS spectra after masking emission lines\footnote{We divide the wavelength range into four polynomial regions: $3540<\lambda_\mathrm{rest}<4600\;${\AA}, $4600<\lambda_\mathrm{rest}<5600\;${\AA}, $5600<\lambda_\mathrm{rest}<6600\;${\AA}, and $6600<\lambda_\mathrm{rest}<7650\;${\AA}.
+We set the polynomial degree of freedom as four for all regions.}, as described in Section \ref{sec:fitting} (the \texttt{alf}-$\alpha$ code does not include the ability to fit photometric data).
 With these models, \texttt{alf}-$\alpha$ assumes a relatively simple galaxy model with 10 free parameters.
 These are redshift, stellar age (assuming a single-burst SFH model), total stellar metallicity ($\log_{10}(Z_*/\mathrm{Z_\odot})$), [$\alpha$/Fe], stellar velocity dispersion, emission line strengths for the Balmer lines (assuming case-B recombination) and [O\,\textsc{iii}], velocity offset and dispersion of the emission lines, and a white noise scaling term (similar to $s$ in Table \ref{tab:priors}).

-When fitting with the \cite{Conroy2018} models, we limit the fitted wavelength range to $4000-6400${\AA} and $8000-8800${\AA} in the rest frame, following \cite{Conroy2014}, which we call the ``\texttt{alf} range''.
+When fitting with the \cite{Conroy2018} models, we limit the fitted wavelength range to $4000-6400${\AA} and $8000-8800${\AA} in the rest frame, following \cite{Conroy2014}, which we call the ``\texttt{alf} range''\footnote{We divide the wavelength range into four polynomial regions: $4000<\lambda_\mathrm{rest}<4800\;${\AA}, $4800<\lambda_\mathrm{rest}<5600\;${\AA}, $5600<\lambda_\mathrm{rest}<6400\;${\AA}, and $8000<\lambda_\mathrm{rest}<8800\;${\AA}.
+We set the polynomial degree of freedom as four for all regions.}.
 The fit assumes a single burst SFH model and has 20 free parameters, including all parameters listed above in the \texttt{alf}-$\alpha$ fit using sMILES except for [$\alpha$/Fe], which is replaced with individual abundances for 10 elements, including Mg and Fe, and an additional varying effective temperature for the hot star component \citep{Conroy2018}.
 To provide a close comparison to this round of fitting, we also repeat our \textsc{Bagpipes} fits using the BPASS library, this time limiting our EXCELS spectra to the \texttt{alf} range.
 This also probes the effects of fitting different rest-frame wavelength ranges on the measured properties.